EdwinArgudo/Citiboards/README.md

 u
 ```

-Feel free to create your own account on the register page (http://35.203.25.149/register) \
+Feel free to create your own account on the register page (http://35.245.46.211/register) \
-Theres also some random data you can load by pressing a button on the Station Simulator section of the Admin Panel \
+Reports are generated with latest data every minute via a batch operation \
-Reports are generated with latest data every minute via a batch operation
+Comes preloaded with some random data

 # CitiBoard (Local Mac Development)